Delhi Public School, Bokaro: Facilities

-There are sick rooms in both the wings of the school.
-A trained nurse attends to sick children and provides first aid in case of an emergency.
-An annual medical checkup of the students is done in the clinic.
+There are infirmaries in both the wings of the school.
+A trained nurse attends sick children and provides first aid in case of an emergency.
+An annual medical checkup of the students is done in the clinic equipped with hi-end first aid equipment, ambulance services available for severe Injuries.

-The campus neighbors are St. Mary's School, DAV Public School and Laxmi Market.
+The campus neighbors are St. Mary's School, DAV Public School, Laxmi Market and Bokaro General Hospital.